Class PrimitiveDoubleArraySubject

 public final void isEmpty()

-Fails if the array is not empty (i.e. array.length > 0).
+Checks that the actual array is empty (i.e., that array.length == 0).

 • isNotEmpty